ordinarhuman/Hello-Word/README.md

 Meeting git

 Now i will make some changes

-I want to learn how to create edit and merge brunch
+Some text was deleted
+I changed it to this text
+More practice
+some expirience
+i need to broke git)